User Manual

 You will have to choose the ratio in which your presentation will be seen.

-The order in which the bookmarks are classed is very important, it determines the order in which they will be viewed during the presentation.
+The order in which the bookmarks are classed determines the order in which they will be viewed during the presentation.
 Just like Folders you can either create new bookmarks directly in the presentation folder, or drag and drop existing bookmarks.

 Note: if you wish to present 10 slides for example, you’ll need to save ten bookmarks.

-Why and how to specify a bookmark’s ratio?
+Why and how to specify a presentation’s ratio?

 You can choose your presentation's ratio by tapping on either 16:9, device portrait or device landscape when you are creating it.
 After this, a frame should appear that will show you what the other people will be able to see.

-Using a specific ratio isn’t only useful to know exactly what will be on screen but is also useful for knowing what is visible and what isn't.
+Using a specific ratio is useful for knowing what is visible and what isn't.
 It is a great way to sneak in personal notes for your presentation that will show on your iPad but not on the screen for the rest of the public.

 Tip: to stop the frame from appearing constantly on your iPad screen, just exit the presentation in the bookmark popover.